"Tears of joy": Uche Ogbodo ruins makeup as dad prays for her during wedding

 As expected, during her traditional wedding, Uche Ogbodo got blessings from her father, and it turned into an emotional moment for her.

-Her husband kneeling by her side for blessings from her father, tried to console her as he draped an arm around her shoulders.
+Her husband, who was kneeling by her side for blessings from her father, tried to console her as he draped an arm around her shoulders.

 "I love my daddy so much, but he ruined my makeup for me with his beautiful prayer.
 May God keep my daddy and my mummy in good health, long enough to see my grand children with my husband."